 13.10.2.
-Conducting background checks
+Background checks

-The Provider must, in accordance with the Deed, these Guidelines, and their local state or territory requirements, establish whether the nature of an Activity requires Participants and/or Supervisors and/or relevant Personnel to have checks, and conduct those checks if required to do so.
+The Provider must, in accordance with the Deed, these Guidelines, and their local state or territory requirements, establish whether the nature of an Activity requires Participants and/or Supervisors and/or relevant Personnel to have checks, and arrange those checks if required to do so.